-There is a false drawer under my cooktop so I had it made into a spice rack.
-Tbh, before the spice rack, I could never locate my spices in the cabinet even when trying a lazy susan.
-I’d end up with duplicate and triplicate of the same spice and not have others.
+There is a false drawer under my cooktop, so I had it made into a spice rack.
+Before the spice rack, I could never locate my spices in the cabinet, even when trying a lazy susan.
+I’d end up duplicating and triplicating the same spice and not having others.
 So frustrating for a cook that uses a lot of different spices.

-In addition to my spice drawer, I also bought some spice jars to display on my countertop.
+In addition to my spice drawer, I bought some spice jars to display on my countertop.
 I bought spice jars and labels.
-I then was able to find an expandable 3-tier kitchen organizer made from bamboo.
+I then found an expandable 3-tier kitchen organizer made from bamboo.

-The way to a functional and uncomplicated kitchen is to only have what you use.
-Over the years, I had amassed a large quantity of mixing bowls, cookware, and triplicates of spatulas, wooden spoons, measuring cups to name a few.
-Plus I probably had about 8 saute pans in a variety of sizes.
+The way to a functional and uncomplicated kitchen is only having what you use.
+Over the years, I have amassed many mixing bowls, cookware, and triplicates of spatulas, wooden spoons, and measuring cups.
+Plus, I probably had about 8 saute pans in various sizes.

-When I moved, it was the perfect opportunity to donate many of the items and start anew with a simplified kitchen.
+When I moved, it was the perfect opportunity to donate many items and start anew with a simplified kitchen.
 My must-haves are:

 Green pan nonstick cookware – I decided to rid myself of old cookware and invest in a good set that is metal utensil-safe, oven-friendly and dishwasher-safe.
 Another bonus?
 It is PFOA-free and can be used on a ceramic surface or induction stovetop.
-And, it cleans up really well!
+And it cleans up well!

-Glass mixing bowls– gone are the days of plastic so having mixing bowls that can go in the microwave and are extremely durable is the way to go.
+Glass mixing bowls– gone are the days of plastic.
+Mixing bowls that can go in the microwave and are extremely durable is the way to go.

-Stainless steel mixing bowls – I have the oxo mixing bowls which have a non-skid bottom.
-This is great when you are mixing with one hand
+Stainless steel mixing bowls – I have the oxo mixing bowls with a non-skid bottom.
+This is great when you are mixing with one hand.

 Stovetop grill – Living in a second-floor condo, I am not allowed to have a grill.
 I love my flat-top reversible grill, not wanting to clutter my countertop with a separate indoor grill.
-Perfect when you want grill ridges for your burgers, steaks, or a smooth surface for sandwiches, pancakes, eggs, and more.
+Perfect when you want grill ridges for your burgers and steaks or a smooth surface for sandwiches, pancakes, eggs, and more.

-Baking sheet pans – you should not need more than two, three maximum unless you are running a bake sale out of your house.
+Baking sheet pans – you should not need more than two or three maximum unless you run a bake sale out of your house.

 I use a Pyrex glass baking dish to make lasagnas, eggplant parm, and other baked items.
 You could also use Corningware.
 I have the set because I use almost every piece.